Feuermurmel/snappy/readme.md

 positional arguments:
   DATASETS              Datasets on which to create (and prune) snapshots.

-options:
+optional arguments:
   -h, --help            show this help message and exit -r, --recursive       Create and prune snapshots recursively on the
                         specified datasets.
   -k KEEP SPECIFICATION, --keep KEEP SPECIFICATION
-                        Prune old snapshots after creating a new one.
+                        Enables pruning old snapshots after creating a new one.
 This option can be given multiple times to keep additional snapshots in different time intervals.
-  -p, --prune-only      Disables creating snapshots.
+  -S, --no-snapshot     Disables creating snapshots.
 Requires --keep.
   --auto                Run the snapshot and prune actions specified in the
                         configuration file instead of on the command line.
   --config CONFIG_PATH  Path to the configuration file to use.
 Requires